tczajka/bootstrap/docs/hello-world.md

 ## Fill in addresses and offsets

-Now we need to fill in addresses into our headers and our code.
-Note that we used `*` to indicate "next instruction", needed for relative addressing.
+Now we need to fill in addresses and offsets into our headers and our code.
+We used `*` to indicate "next instruction", needed for relative addressing.

 offset | expr      | value
 ----: | --------- | -----